-(i) Civil or Criminal Penalties
+(I) Civil or Criminal Penalties

 Conduct that violates ARRT's Rules of Ethics may also violate applicable state or federal law.
-In addition to the potential sanctions under the Standards of Ethics, ARRT may, without giving prior notice, pursue civil and/or criminal penalties against the Certificate Holder or Candidate.
+In addition to the potential sanctions under the Standards of Ethics, ARRT may, without giving prior notice, pursue civil and/or criminal penalties.